MarcusHSmith/marcusmth-nextjs/content/blog/how-to-film-walking-videos-for-youtube.md

 If you made it this far 🙏 thank you.
 I hope you learned something and are encouraged to go out and create your own channel.
 Let me know how your process is different and improved.

 Watch [Walk Kreuzberg](https://www.youtube.com/watch?v=22tp0eqdTLM) which is my most viewed video so far!🖤

+If you found this helpful you may enjoy [Nomadic Ambience Camera Equipment](/nomadic-ambience-camera-equipment) or [How monetized my channel](/how-to-get-monetized-on-youtube-in-2023)